jlamypoirier/datasciencecoursera/CodeBook.md

 ###Variables (for both dataset):

-Subject: Identifies the subject who performed the activity.
+*Subject: Identifies the subject who performed the activity.
 Its range is from 1 to 30.

-Activity: the activity performed by the subject during the measurement.
+*Activity: the activity performed by the subject during the measurement.
 Takes one of the following values:
-*WALKING

-*WALKING_UPSTAIRS

-*WALKING_DOWNSTAIRS

-*SITTING

-*STANDING

-*LAYING
+WALKING
+, WALKING_UPSTAIRS
+, WALKING_DOWNSTAIRS
+, SITTING
+, STANDING
+, LAYING

-Measurement: The quantity being measured.
-Takes one of the following values:
+*Measurement: The quantity being measured.
+Takes one of the following values: tBodyAcc, tGravityAcc, tBodyAccJerk, tBodyGyro, tBodyGyroJerk, tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag, fBodyAcc, fBodyAccJerk, fBodyGyro, fBodyAccMag, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag,
-*tBodyAcc
-*tGravityAcc
-*tBodyAccJerk
-*tBodyGyro
-*tBodyGyroJerk
-*tBodyAccMag
-*tGravityAccMag
-*tBodyAccJerkMag
-*tBodyGyroMag
-*tBodyGyroJerkMag
-*fBodyAcc
-*fBodyAccJerk
-*fBodyGyro
-*fBodyAccMag
-*fBodyAccJerkMag
-*fBodyGyroMag
-*fBodyGyroJerkMag

-Coordinate: The coordinate being measured, if applicable.
+*Coordinate: The coordinate being measured, if applicable.
 Takes the value X, Y or Z, or an empty string.

-mean: The mean value of the variable estimated from the signal.
+*mean: The mean value of the variable estimated from the signal.
 Each variable is normalized and bounded within [-1,1].

-std ("tidy_data.txt"):The standard deviation of the variable estimated from the signal.
+*std ("tidy_data.txt"):The standard deviation of the variable estimated from the signal.
 Each variable is normalized and bounded within [-1,1].